MrLeebo/redux-supermodel/README.md

     }
   }

-  componentWillUnmount() {
   // If you only ever access a resource within the context of a single component and
-    // its children, you can reset the resource on unmount to clean up your redux state. this.props.resetPost()
+  // its children, you can reset the resource on unmount to clean up your redux state. componentWillUnmount = () => this.props.resetPost()
-  }

   render() {
-    const { initialized, error, title, body, fetchPost } = props
+    const { initialized, error, title, body, fetchPost } = this.props

     if (!initialized) {
       if (error) {